Districts must follow complicated formula

 The state Department of Education has also suggested allowing districts to start the school year before Sept.
 1.

 The Board of Regents, which has 17 members who each serve 5-year terms, was expected to consider the change from days to hours at its March meeting but did not.
 The Highlands are represented on the board by Judith Johnson, a former superintendent of the Peekskill City School District.
 She did not return a phone call and an email seeking comment.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.